-Once you have notified the other driver’s insurance company, you will be referred to a claims adjuster.
-In many cases, there are two adjusters assigned to your claim: one to handle the property damage and the other the personal injury aspect.
+Once you have notified the other driver’s insurance company, you’ll be referred to a claims adjuster.
+In many cases, there are two adjusters assigned to your claim: one to handle the property damage and the other to handle your injury claim.
 Be sure to obtain both claim numbers.
 You’ll need them for future communication with the insurance company.

 No!
-First, you almost certainly have a contractual obligation to your insurance company to report the accident.
-Failing to do so places you in breach of contract.
+First, you have a contractual obligation to your insurance company to report the accident.
+Failing to notify your insurance company is a breach of your contract.

-Second, some symptoms of injuries aren’t apparent for hours or sometimes even days.
-It’s possible the other driver honestly believed he wasn’t injured at the scene.
-But you never know how he will feel later.
-He may begin to experience symptoms of pain and discomfort and later decide to pursue you for major damages.
+Second, some injury symptoms may not show up for hours or sometimes even days.
+It’s possible the other occupants of the other car honestly believed they weren’t injured at the scene.
+But you never know how anyone will feel later.
+One or more people from the other car may begin to experience symptoms and later decide to pursue you for major damages.

-Third, the driver may have retained an attorney.
+Third, someone from the other car may hire an attorney.
 By failing to report a Texas car accident to your insurance company, they would have no knowledge of the accident.
 This would put your insurance company at a disadvantage in the claim.
-Witnesses and passengers need to be interviewed, statements taken, and a lawsuit filed in a timely manner.

 Laurie and Howard were involved in a minor “fender-bender” in which Laurie hit the back of Howard’s car.
 They immediately pulled over, and exchanged insurance and contact information.
 The only damage was a scratch to the rear bumper of Howard’s car.

-Howard appeared empathetic and told Laurie that he wouldn’t mind keeping the accident from the insurance company as long as Laurie paid him directly for the repairs to the bumper.
+Howard told Laurie that he wouldn’t mind keeping the accident from the insurance company as long as Laurie paid him directly for the repairs to the bumper.
 He told her the repairs probably wouldn’t be more than $50 – $75.
 Laurie agreed and they both left the scene.